iTwin/itwinjs-core/docs/core/learning/frontend/BuildingIModelJsModules.md

 ### Copying External Modules to the Web resources directory

-For application modules only, buildIModelJsModule symbolic links all the external modules that are needed into the "dest" directory of the webpack property.
-No further buildModule properties are needed for this step.
+For application modules only, buildIModelJsModule copies or symlinks all the external modules that are needed into the "dest" directory of the webpack property.
+No specific buildModule properties are needed for this step.

 ### Building Submodules in the same package